FLIGHT OF THE PHOENIX (2004)

 life of one man would have been saved?

-Perhaps that is kind of why the new film does not resonate
+Perhaps that is kind of why the new film does not emotionally

 the effects detailing the plane and its amazing crash are handled